The Documentation Gap

 That's it.
 One line.

-Developers consuming the library had to read the source code to discover
+Anyone consuming the library had to read the source code to discover

-available tokens, understand component APIs, or learn the conventions.
+the available tokens, understand component APIs, or learn the conventions.

-for elevated surfaces?" — required grepping through theme.css.
+for elevated surfaces?", meant grepping through theme.css.

 Docs Are Part of the Design System